PraxTube/chess-ai/docs/milestones/3-advanced-AI/transposition-tables.md

 cutoff and it also explains why the total time for the best move generation is so high).

-Overall I learned a lot, however I did cost me a lot of time as well, with little to nothing to show for now.
+Overall I learned a lot, however it did cost me a lot of time as well, with little to nothing to show for now.
 Perhaps I will come back to the transposistion tables in a later stage, but I doubt it.